-The Commission gave its approval on Friday making it the first time this article has been invoked by an EU member state.
+The Commission gave its approval in April this year, making it the first time this article has been invoked by an EU member state.

-"[This] is a major step forward in the policy of reducing greenhouse gas emissions," transport minister Beaune said in a press release.
+"[This] is a major step forward in the policy of reducing greenhouse gas emissions," transport minister Beaune said at the time approval was passed.

 “I am proud that France is a pioneer in this area,” he added.